twr14152/Network-Automation-Scripts_Python3/README.md

 - Testing newer version of Nornir, not backwards compatible with version 1.x

 ### Netconf
-- Started looking into netconf wrote a script to do config backups.
+- Script to do config backups.
     - netconf_config_bkup.py <-- goes out pulls running config and places it in config_bkup/ directory
 - First time using netconf
   - netconf_ex1.py